Chaitalykundu/Core-Subject/Snowflake/02-Snowflake-Architecture/01-Traditional-Data-Warehouse-Architecture.md

 - The disks have individual nodes which cannot be shared.

+- No single point failure

 - It works effectively in a high volume and read-write environment.

 - It has cheaper hardware as compared to shared disk architecture.

+- Add more and more nodes, and it can scale horizontally, however compute and storage can't scale independently.

+- As it scale out, administrative cost increases.

 &nbsp;